By MICK ROBERTS ©

 The Newcastle Morning Herald reported on June 26 1911 that the “famous big tree at the foot or the Bulli Pass, which is claimed to be the largest in girth in New South Wales, is burning.
 It is thought that the fire was started by children”.

 Interestingly, little fuss was made about the tree’s demise in the local media.
-The only real report appeared on the pages of the South Coast Times reporting on June 23 1911:
+The only real report appeared on the pages of the South Coast Times on June 23 1911:

 “A celebrated giant of the forest has been destroyed by fire, it is believed wilfully, by some evil-doing hand: The big blackbutt on the McKinnon property (on Bulli Pass).
 The tree fell on Sunday.
 Mr. W. B. Green, who examined the place, found evidence of two fires having been lit under the tree, there had been no bush fire.”

-“Peter (her husband) photographed me in early 1950 on the trunk of a very large tree on Bulli Pass which had recently been blown down by westerly winds.
+“Peter (Bronwyn’s late husband) photographed me in early 1950 on the trunk of a very large tree on Bulli Pass which had recently been blown down by westerly winds.
 It stood in land which later became Barclay’s chicken farm.
 We walked up there to see the large landslide that had occurred on the northern side of Bulli Pass after heavy rain.
 Before falling, people estimated Dr Palmers Austin car could have fitted in the base of this tree.”

 © Copyright Mick Roberts 2015